gabrielmcg/Anthos-on-SimpliVity/README.md

 # Google Cloud's Anthos on HPE SimpliVity

 The Reference Configuration for Google Anthos on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise.
-The solution playbooks deploy an Anthos Workstaion and Google on-prem GKE Admin cluster.
+The solution playbooks deploy an Anthos Workstation and Google on-prem GKE Admin cluster.
 The playbooks also deploy example user clusters with optional CSI storage.

 ## Deployment guide